Listen to an audio file of this tool.

 - has more motivation to work together and cooperate because of their sense of ownership;

-- will grow their self-control as well as empathy and problem-solving skills.
+- will grow self-control, empathy, and problem-solving skills.

-- Ask how your child/teen feels when arguing with a family member or friend:
+- Ask how your child/teen feels when they argue with a family member or friend.

 - “What are some ways you can tell you are having a conflict with someone?”